 - Store cookies in airtight container.
 Cookies will stay fresh at room temperature up to one week.

-Using a room temperature egg will allow the egg to evenly combine with the butter and coconut oil.
+Using a room temperature egg will allow the egg to evenly combine with the butter (and coconut oil, if using).
 If you mix a cold egg with softened coconut oil, the coconut oil will solidify and your dough will not be evenly mixed.